hermes atlas

 3. Run tokscale cursor login --name work and paste the token.

-4. Run tokscale cursor sync to populate ~/.config/tokscale/cursor-cache/usage.csv.
+4. Run tokscale cursor sync --json to populate ~/.config/tokscale/cursor-cache/usage.csv.

 5. Run tokscale --client cursor or any report command.